darkronin/R_sgf_viewer/README.md

 Feel free to use it for quick replays of games without leaving your favourite statistical software!

+Known issues:
-v1 features: only single-branch SGF files are supported.
-Files with variations will be accurate only up to the first variation
+ - only single-branch SGF files are supported.
+This means that files with variations will be accurate only up to the first variation
+ - the orientation of the board may be non-standard (AA should be the upper left corner)

 Coming next: support for variations